benchmark-urbanism/cityseer-api/docs/vitepress/tools/plot.md

 <FuncElement name='data_labels' type='Union[list, tuple, np.ndarray]'>

 An optional iterable of categorical data labels which will be mapped to colours.
-The number of labels should match the number of data points in `Data_Layer`.
+The number of labels should match the number of data points in `DataLayer`.
 Defaults to None.

 </FuncElement>